 What should I expect a typical day in summer camp to be like for my child?

-Mohonk Preserve operates four 1-week sessions and five 2-week sessions of outdoor day camps that are part of our award-winning Environmental Education Program.
+Mohonk Preserve operates ten 1-week sessions and two 2-week sessions of outdoor day camps that are part of our award-winning Environmental Education Program.
 Our experienced, professional educators work together and lead small groups of campers while they play, hike, wade, explore, build, scramble and create.

 Camp mornings begin at a Mohonk Preserve or Mohonk Mountain House access point.
 Educators and campers join in a morning circle to reflect about the previous day, and to discuss the current day’s adventure, snack and lunch spot, hiking terrain, activities, and expected stops.
 Campers are responsible for bringing their own lunch, snack, and water in a lightweight, durable daypack.